 2. How do I address someone if I don’t know their name?

-Try to use the Dear Concer, or “To whom it may concern”
+Try to use the Dear Concern, or “To whom it may concern”.

 3. Should I always use “Dear” in a professional email?